equihuam/miro2bayesNet/README.md

 ```

 If you need to find the *board id* of interest, you could use the
 function `miroBoards`.
-This function queries Miro with the credentials
+This function queries *Miro* with the credentials
-provided and returns a `tibble` with the data describing boards
+provided and returns a `tibble` with the data describing the boards
 available to that user.

 ``` r